All articles

 No-Code Test Automation: How to Write Your First Test in Plain English

 You don't need to learn Selenium or write a single line of code to automate your tests.
-Here's how no-code test automation actually works — and where it falls short.
+Here's how no-code test automation actually works, where it falls short, and the mistakes teams make when adopting it.

 Quick Answer